Zheng Xuan: Biography

-Like his teacher, he was a member of the Old Text School, that challenged the state orthodox New Text School.
+Like his teacher, Ma Rong, Zheng Xuan was a member of the Old Text School, which challenged the state orthodox New Text School.
 His contemporary rival was He Xiu (何休, 129–182).
 Zheng is notable for his syncretic attempt to bridge the two centuries of rivalry between the two schools.
 He adopted the strengths of each school in interpreting the Confucian classics, although he usually favoured the Old Text teachings.
 He was very influential, but the government never officially adopted his teachings.
 The Han dynasty was already in decline during his lifetime and collapsed a decade after his death.
 Neither school survived the chaos, but Zheng's conception of Confucianism would be the mainstream interpretation for centuries.

+Japanese kanbun edition of Zheng Xuan's annotation to the Classic of Poetry, pre-1185.

+Zheng Xuan notably produced an annotation of the Classic of Poetry, building on the work of Mao Heng's Mao Shi, which would go on to be presented together in parallel together.
+Their collective work, while significant, would eventually become confused over time, which resulted in academics such as Kong Yingda making considerable effort to separate the two again.
+Zheng Xuan's work remains important in interpretation of the Classic of Poetry to this day.

 In 200, during the Battle of Guandu, the warlord Yuan Shao ordered Zheng to Yuan's stronghold (in modern-day Daming County, Hebei Province), where he died of illness in around July of that year.

+Legacy

-The commemorative shrine of Zheng Xuan in Shandong was rebuilt under the supervision of Ruan Yuan (阮元; 1764–1849) in 1793.
+A commemorative shrine of Zheng Xuan in Shandong was rebuilt under the supervision of Ruan Yuan (阮元; 1764–1849) in 1793.